Every year, junior associates at this Chicago native heap praise on its pro bono practice, and this year’s Jenneration

 Main areas of work

-Jenner & Block is a firm with global reach, comprising more than 500 lawyers and offices in Chicago, London, Los Angeles, New York and Washington, DC.
+Jenner & Block is a firm with global reach, comprising approximately 500 lawyers and offices in Chicago, London, Los Angeles, New York, San Francisco, and Washington, DC.
 Our lawyers are widely recognized for securing significant litigation victories from the trial level through the US Supreme Court as well as producing results in sophisticated and high-profile corporate transactions.
 We are a firm with a conscience, committed to pro bono and public service and to creating an unrivaled environment for superior talent.
-In 2019, The American Lawyer recognized the firm for the fourth consecutive year as the #1 pro bono firm in the United States, marking the 10th time in 13 years the firm received the recognition.
+In 2020, The American Lawyer recognized the firm for the fourth consecutive year as the #1 pro bono firm in the United States, marking the 10th time in 13 years the firm received the recognition.
 In 2020, Reuters Legal also named Jenner & Block its inaugural “Pro Bono Hero.”